ibishof/Omics_pipeline/README.md

 - **New Tree Based Pipelines:**
 These pipelines use either Random forest, Extra Treees, or XGboost to both select features and build models.
 The pipelines build a model (Random forest, Extra Trees, XGboost), calculates accuratcy, feature importance, plots seperation via PCA, and recursively selects features.

+**MaxQuant Bash Scripts**
+Scripts for running MaxQuant on a HPC in a Linux enviroment.

 **WGCNA:**
 Weighted correlation network analysis (WGCNA) is used for finding clusters (modules) of highly correlated genes/protiens.
 The central idea is that proteins that are correlated have some type of biological relatedness.
 Part of the pipeline, line 112, produces a table that is then used for GO-elite.